 Rotary bending is similar to wiping but the top die is made of a freely rotating cylinder with the final formed shape cut into it and a matching bottom die.
 On contact with the sheet, the roll contacts two points and it rotates as the forming process bends the sheet.

 For precision work, rotary draw bending dominates the tube bending landscape, especially for those applications involving tight radii—sometimes down to a CLR that’s just 0.7 times the tube OD (or as tube processors call it, less than 1×D).

-This bending method is typically considered a “non-marking” forming process suitable to pre-painted or easily marred surfaces.
-This bending process can produce angles greater than 90° in a single hit on standard press brakes process.
+This bending method is typically considered a “non-marking” forming process suitable for pre-painted or easily marred surfaces.
+This bending process can produce angles greater than 90° in a single hit on the standard press brakes process.

 For speed and economy, fabricators often use compression bending.
 This bending mode is used when the roundness of the bend is not critical, and when the objective is more about high output to get the lowest price per tube.

 Roll-bending is a process whereby we obtain cold process deformation with a wider bend radius that theoretically can range from 5 times the cross-section to infinity.
-To achieve this process, the equipment used consists of roll-bending machines.
+To achieve this process, the equipment used consists of plate bending machines.

 Commonly used for large workpieces in construction, roll bending generally entails three rolls positioned in a pyramid, oriented either vertically or, for larger sections, horizontally.
 The rolls move to produce specific, usually very large radii.
 Which rolls move where depends on the machine.
 On some, the top roll moves up and down to produce the desired angle; on others, the two bottom rolls move and the top roll remains stationary.

 Another machine type is the two-roll, pinch-style roll bender.
 For this system, the tube feeds between an upper and lower roll, while on either side two adjustable guides move to produce the desired bend angle.